JoshSJKim/FCC---Basic-JavaScript/README.md

 - You start with an updateRecords function that takes an object literal, records, containing the musical album collection, an id, a prop (like artist or tracks), and a value.
 Complete the function using the rules below to modify the object passed to the function.

   - Your function must always return the entire record collection object.
+  - REMEMBER: prop, track, id, are all referring to the data passed in to the function.

   - If prop isn't tracks and value isn't an empty string, update or set that album's prop to value.